 Figure 14 shows the wide variety of behaviors that the NIU community is already doing to promote sustainability.
 From the data collected, Figure 14 demonstrates that only a little over half of the respondents (53%) claim that they vote.
 Some of the top personal behaviors done by our respondents include turning off the lights (71%), use reusable water bottle (62%), and reduce/reuse/recycle (57%).
 It is also seen that 30-50% are participating in activities that take a little more effort and include more thought into any behavioral/lifestyle changes.
 These include taking short showers (26%), printing double sided (46.3%), and turning the heat down (52.2%).
 As for high effort activities that would require a larger change in lifestyle and behavior, it is observed that 20-30% of respondents participate in them, such as participating in student organizations (26%) and volunteering (31%).

 A significant portion of respondents (30-40%) are not participating in low effort activities that are not major lifestyle changes/behaviors.
-Meanwhile, high effort activities have a large amount of support for high them being effort activities with ¼ of respondents saying that they participate in student organizations and 1/3 of respondents saying they participate in volunteering
+Meanwhile, high effort activities have a large amount of support for high them being effort activities with ¼ of respondents saying that they participate in student organizations and 1/3 of respondents saying they participate in volunteering.

 Figure 15 Voting – Faculty vs Staff vs Student